Links on Android Authority may earn us a commission. Learn more.

 The console wars began anew in late 2020 with the PlayStation 5 and Xbox Series X. We’ve written our reviews, but there’s more to the console wars than that.
 Now, we’ve decided to pit the next-gen consoles against their ever-present rival.
 No, not the Nintendo Switch, we’re talking about the venerable PC.

-The hardware and even the design of Sony and Microsoft’s newest consoles are becoming more and more PC-like than ever before.
+The hardware and even the design of Sony and Microsoft’s newest consoles have become more and more PC-like than ever before.
 It begs the question: should you splash your cash on one of the new consoles, or is buying a gaming PC the smarter decision?

 We thought it best to present arguments from each side of the PC and console divide for such a heated topic.
 In one corner, we have the MOBA-loving, PC-building enthusiast Suzana.
 In the other, there’s Ollie — a career console apologist who would take a gamepad over WASD any day of the week.